zirafa/zir-bundle/README.md

 - Can't block indent multiple lines with the Tab key (instead it replaces the text with a tab character).
 It would be great if you could set a conditional command for the Tab key, i.e. "If there is nothing selected, insert tab character, else if multiple lines are selected do Block Indent (ShiftRight)".
 - Inserting a tab in the middle of a line works as expected.
 Removing a tab (or doing a back tab) in the middle of a line doesn't seem to work.
 ShiftRight/ShiftLeft always shifts the line from the start of the line, not the position of the cursor.
 - Soft tabs are treated as virtual hard tabs.
 Soft tabs inserts 2 spaces but pressing the left arrow key or delete key I expect to be able to navigate back 1 space.
 Instead it always jumps back 2 spaces.
 - Opening a new file from Finder or Terminal always opens in a new window instead of a new tab.
+Setting the File Browser Project directory to match your home directory may fix: View > Show File Browser > Navigate to your home directory, and then click the directory path at the top and select "Use as Project Folder"

 ## Alternatives